-A. When an employee is called back to work within four (4) hours after the completion of the employee's regular shift, the employee shall be paid for such hours worked at the appropriate overtime rate.
+- A. When an employee is called back to work within four (4) hours after the completion of the employee's regular shift, the employee shall be paid for such hours worked at the appropriate overtime rate.
 If the employee is called back to work later than four (4) hours after the completion of the employee's shift, the employee is entitled to a minimum of four (4) hours pay at the appropriate overtime rate.
 If the hours worked exceed four (4), the employee shall be entitled to overtime pay for all such hours worked.
-If the employee is called out more than once in one four (4) hour period, a new call-out shall not be established.

-B. Minimum call back guarantees do not apply when the additional work assignment has been scheduled and agreed to prior to the completion of the employee's shift.
+If the employee is called out more than once in one four (4) hour period, a new call-out shall not be established. - B. When an employee is called to work within four (4) hours prior to the start of the employee's regular shift, the employee shall be paid for such hours worked at the appropriate overtime rate.
+If the employee is called to work more than four (4) hours prior to the start of the employee's regular shift, then 14.03(A) applies. - C. Minimum call back guarantees do not apply when the additional work assignment has been scheduled and the employee has been notified prior to the completion of the employee's shift.
 In such cases, the employee shall be paid for all hours worked at the appropriate rate of pay.
-The provisions of this paragraph shall not apply to duties relating to Certified Airport Operations.